2015 New York Liberty season

 The 2015 WNBA season, was the 19th season for the New York Liberty of the Women's National Basketball Association.
 Bill Laimbeer returned as head coach.

+They qualified for the playoffs for the first time since missing out in 2013 and 2014.
+They won the Conference Semifinals against the Washington Mystics, 2-1, but lost the Conference Finals against the Indiana Fever, 1-2, thus eliminating them from the league.

 Transactions

-WNBA Draft
+WNBA draft

-The following are the Liberty's selections in the 2015 WNBA Draft.
+The following are the Liberty's selections in the 2015 WNBA draft.